MohamedSalahApdElzaher/Java-Swing-Projects/README.md

 ## Java Swing Projects

-Note: every project folder include a README file that you can read
+Please note that every project folder include a README file that contains a running demo link